emberjs/data/README.md

 });
 ```

-NOTE:
+The REST adapter will send bulk commits to your server by default.
+If your
-* The RESTAdapter will send bulk commits to your server by default.
-If you're
+REST API does not support bulk operations, you can turn them off by specifying the
-just getting started, turning this off might be helpful.
+`bulkCommit` option (as illustrated above.)

-* The default RESTful adapter is in progress.
-For Rails applications, it
+The RESTful adapter is still in progress.
+For Rails applications, we plan to make
-will work seamlessly with the `active_model_serializers` gem's conventions.
+it work seamlessly with the `active_model_serializers` gem's conventions.
 In
 the meantime, see the section on rolling your own adapter.

 ### Defining Models